andrey-ushakov/esc_pos_printer/README.md

 ![Pub](https://img.shields.io/pub/v/esc_pos_printer.svg)

-The library allows to print receipts using a ESC/POS (usually thermal) network printer.
+The library allows to print receipts using an ESC/POS thermal WiFi/Bluetooth printer.

 [[pub.dev page]](https://pub.dev/packages/esc_pos_printer)
 | [[Documentation]](https://pub.dev/documentation/esc_pos_printer/latest/)

-It can be used in [Flutter](https://flutter.dev/) or [Dart](https://dart.dev/) projects.
-In Flutter, both Android and iOS are supported.
+WiFi printing can be used in [Flutter](https://flutter.dev/) or pure [Dart](https://dart.dev/) projects.
+For Flutter projects, both Android and iOS are supported.

+Bluetooth printing can be used only for iOS.
+Android support will come soon.

 To discover existing printers in your subnet, consider using [ping_discover_network](https://pub.dev/packages/ping_discover_network) package.
 Note that most of the ESC/POS printers by default listen on port 9100.

 ## Main Features

-* Connect to Wi-Fi printers
+* Connect to Wi-Fi / Bluetooth printers
-* Simple text printing using *println* method
+* Simple text printing using *text* method
 * Tables printing using *printRow* method
 * Text styling:
   * size, align, bold, reverse, underline, different fonts, turn 90°